Domestic Violence Attorney in Raleigh

 If you face any type of charge involving an act of abuse or violence against a family member, it is imperative that you act today.
 Contact a skilled attorney at Coolidge Law Firm so we can begin developing a strategy for your defense.

-Reach us at (919) 239-8448 or fill out the form below to schedule a free consultation.
-We represent clients throughout Wake County, including Raleigh, Cary, Zebulon, Holly Springs, Wendell and Morrisville.
-We’ve successfully defended numerous people that found themselves in situation just like you.
+Reach us at (919) 239-8448 or fill out the form below to schedule a free consultation with one of our criminal defense attorneys.
+We represent clients throughout Wake County, including Raleigh, Cary, Zebulon, Holly Springs, Wendell, and Morrisville.
+We’ve successfully defended numerous people that found themselves in situations just like you.
 Call us now!